Carl Pickens: Cincinnati Bengals

-In 1992, he was named the NFL Offensive Rookie of the Year by the Associated Press.
-In 1995, he set a Bengals record for receptions in a single season with 99, and touchdown catches with 17.
-He later surpassed his own record by recording 100 receptions in 1996.
-From 1994-1995, Pickens became the first NFL player to record at least five receptions and a receiving touchdown in eight straight games.
 In his nine NFL seasons, Pickens recorded 540 receptions for 7,129 yards and 63 touchdowns, while also gaining another 307 yards and one touchdown on punt returns.
 His 63 touchdown receptions were a franchise record until surpassed by Chad Johnson in 2010.

 He is also known for the "Carl Pickens Clause".
 This was a loyalty clause that the Bengals created and added to Pickens's contract which would cause him to forfeit all or some of his signing bonus if he insulted the organization in public.
 This clause has since been used in contracts with other players.